aaronmccall/ampersand-optimistic-sync/README.md

 If the update is successful, the new ETag that the server sends will be set as _version.

-If the update request returns a 412 error, a sync:invalid-version (args: model, version, data);
+If the update request returns a 412 error, a `sync:invalid-version (args: model, version, data)` event is fired.

 ### Customizing Behavior